abhiroyg/scrape-anime/README.md

     1. But, if notify system is there, then the notified program should be run continuously, to get notified.
     1. If no notification, just store the downloadble links in db.
     1. Whenever the notified system runs, it will check db and downloads not already downloaded stuff.

+    **Progress**: (29/7/16)

+    1. Created standalone `.py` file that scrapes and stores interested downloadable (`sub`) links (regardless of episode/ova/ona/movie/special) in python list.
+    1. Created another standalone `.py` that downloads links that are not already downloaded.

+    **TODO**:

+    1. Store links in database instead of python list.
+    2. Create script to run both the standalones at regular intervals.

 1. We can improve the above system: